NewsFormer NASCAR Driver Greg Biffle, Wife, and 2 Children Killed in Citation...

 Biffle signs autographs along pit lane at Pocono Raceway in 2008 | IMAGE: By Ford Racing – Greg Biffle @ Pocono

-Biffle had two children.
-His daughter, Emma Elizabeth, was from his first marriage to Nicole Lunders.
-His son, Ryder Jack, was born during his marriage to Cristina Grossu, whom Biffle married in 2023.
+Biffle was the father of two children.
+His daughter, Emma Elizabeth, was from his first marriage to Nicole Lunders, while his son, Ryder Jack, was born during his marriage to Cristina Grossu, whom Biffle married in 2023.
+Both children were killed in the crash alongside Greg Biffle and Cristina Grossu.

 Developing Story